yunshiuan/notes-for-git/README.md

 Here is my place to make notes about git and test git functions.
 Notes would include what I learned from [Version Control with Git](https://www.coursera.org/learn/version-control-with-git/home/info) on Coursera.
 Figures below are all taken from the course.

-Git models the relationship of commits with directed acyclic graph (DAG).
-The arrows point to a commit's parent(s).

 ## Table of contents

 - [Documentation](#documentation)